stevenbenner/stevenbenner.com/src/content/posts/2010-06-27-setting-up-an-ubuntu-lamp-server-part-1-initial-setup.md

 #### Setup PuTTY to use the private key to login

 Now you need to tell PuTTY about your private key.
-This is actually really simple, go to the Connections-&gt;SSH-&gt;Auth options and select the private key file.
+This is actually really simple, go to the Connections->SSH->Auth options and select the private key file.

 ![PuTTY Private Key Config](../../assets/postimages/putty-private-key.png)